egmontmika/egmontmika.com/content/blog/turning-missional-book.md

 Hi friends!

-Those who used to read my blog posts may have wondered why I stopped writing  more than two years ago.
-The reason is that I during the process of writing blog posts came to the conviction that I should write a book instead.
-A book on missional discipleship.
-Now the book is finished and available on [Amazon](https://www.amazon.com/gp/product/B08MCN8TK6?pf_rd_r=18VP3SDTM7J5R5W6NB4F&pf_rd_p=6fc81c8c-2a38-41c6-a68a-f78c79e7253f).
+It's been quite a while since I published my last post on this blog.
+Here is what happened: During the process of writing blog posts I came to the conviction that I should write a book instead; a book with a unique focus: The transition from living a churchgoer life to becoming a missional disciple of Jesus.

+Now the book is published.
+It's available on [Amazon.com](https://www.amazon.com/gp/product/B08MCN8TK6?pf_rd_r=18VP3SDTM7J5R5W6NB4F&pf_rd_p=6fc81c8c-2a38-41c6-a68a-f78c79e7253f) and on all other national Amazon marketplaces.

 Here is a short description from the foreword by Roger Thoman, Appleseed Ministry Group: